sarata00/SBI_Project/README.md

 Bind-Pred program

 #### Authors
-Alexandre Casadesús
+Alexandre Casadesús Llimós

-Laia Fortuny
+Laia Fortuny Galindo

 Sara Tolosa Alarcón

 # Introduction

 Bind-Pred is a machine learning predictor of protein ligand binding site.
-It takes as input a protein structure ini PDB format and produce as output a list of aminoacids involved in the binding site and a `.cmd`file that allows us to visualize the predicted binding site with a molecular graphic software such as Chimera.
+It takes as input a protein structure ini PDB format and produce as output a list of aminoacids involved in the binding site and a `.cmd` file that allows us to visualize the predicted binding site with a molecular graphic software such as Chimera.

 This program is tested in Linux and macOS using the `bash`command line to execute the program.